VenturaNotes/Knowledge/Computer Science/Programming Languages/Kotlin/Alex Forrester/(Home Page) How to Build Android Apps with Kotlin 2nd edition by Alex Forrester et. al..md

 - “A typical [[manifest file]], in general terms, is a top-level file that describes the enclosed files or other data and associated metadata that forms a group or unit.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=743KBAN5))
 	- “The [[Android manifest]] applies this concept to your Android app as an [[XML file]].” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=3DQ5H7Q8))
 - “Every Android app has an application class that allows you to configure the app.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=SD8KD9UP))
-- “After the `<application>` element opens, you define your app’s components.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=7AQSG42D))
+- “After the `<application>` element opens, you define your app's components.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=7AQSG42D))
 	- The [[application (element)|<application>]]
 	- “only contains the first screen shown in the following code” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=IE6ZY7N3))
 		- `<activity android:name=".MainActivity">`
 	- The next child XML node specified is as follows
 		- [[intent-filter (element)|<intent-filter>]]
 			- “Android uses [[intents]] as a mechanism for interacting with apps and system components.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=V4328USG))
-			- “Intents get sent, and the intent filter registers your app’s capability to react to these intents.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=GZYEKEST))
+			- “Intents get sent, and the intent filter registers your app's capability to react to these intents.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=42&annotation=GZYEKEST))
 		- `<action android:name="android.intent.action.MAIN" />`
 			- This is the main entry point into your app.
 			- Since it appears in the enclosing XML of `.MainActivity`, it specifies that this screen will be started when the app is launched.